-Here the records of three entities: Account, Leads, Appointment are plotted on the map.
+Here the records of three entities: Account, Cases, Appointment are plotted on the map.

 If you want to see the details of any plotted records, move the mouse cursor over the pushpins of that particular record and then you will get the label with basic details of that pushpin.

 Note: The details you see as you hover over the pushpin can be configured from the Entity Mappings under the Entity to Map.
 You can set the configurations entity wise as well.

 Step 3(B): Enable/Disable Entity:

 You can enable/disable any plotted entity on the map and you can also show/hide the label (title) of the records of a specific entity from the “Layer Card” option.